jakekara/ct-election-runner/README.md

 ### Download an election and convert it to CSV

+Looking at the list above, we can pick an election ID and download it, then parse it on the fly to a CSV.
+Let's choose election 1:

 ```bash
 ctrunner  download --election 1 | ctrunner parse --data-type=election-data > election-1.csv
 ```